-The initial target market for our instruments and research services has been the life sciences research and development market where we provide solutions for a variety of applications, including biomarker discovery, genome structural analysis, and diagnostic assay developments.
+The initial target market for our instruments and research services has been the life sciences research and development market where we provide solutions for a variety of applications, including biomarker discovery and diagnostic assay developments.
 This market includes laboratories associated with universities, scientific research centers, government institutions, and biotechnology and pharmaceutical companies.